Maryland Rideshare Accident Attorney

 - Insurance companies act quickly in rideshare cases.
 We act faster.

-Coverage in an Uber or Lyft crash depends heavily on the driver’s app status at the time of the collision:
+Coverage in an Uber or Lyft crash depends on the driver’s app status at the time of the collision:

 Where Rideshare Accidents Occur in Prince George’s County

-- Circuit Court for Prince George’s County
+- Circuit Court for Prince George’s County in Upper Marlboro, part of the Seventh Judicial Circuit

 Common Causes & Risks of Rideshare Accidents